 Speaking of dopamine, it is theorized that addicts self-medicate with substances for the sudden dopamine release they provide.
 Dopamine is a naturally occurring, feel-good chemical that induces joy and euphoria.
 Substances cause our brains to flood with dopamine, giving us a highly concentrated feeling of this euphoria.

 The low function of dopamine is made worse by continued poor eating habits (common in addiction) that supply little of the necessary protein-building blocks, known as amino acids, that the body uses to create more dopamine.
-A personalized, high-protein diet supplied by nutritional therapy can increase dopamine receptors and provide enough amino acids to help balance the body’s dopamine levels.
+A personalized, high-protein diet supplied by nutritional therapy can increase dopamine receptors and provide enough amino acids to balance the body’s dopamine levels.

 Nutritional Therapy Helps Control Cravings